taylor1791/promissory-arbiter/README.md

 maintainable code if used correctly.

 Promissory Arbiter is asynchronous by default.
 This means that all subscribers are notified asynchronously of messages.
-This makes code easier to reasonable because especially when subscribers fire off additional events.
+This makes code easier to reason about especially when subscribers fire off additional events.
 This also lines up with the expectations of most other uses of the callback pattern in JavaScript effectively reducing cognitive load.
 Since you have been reading a while.
 Take a break by trying the following code in the console if you are